ASTR 1210 (O'Connell) Study Guide

 halfway between rise and set).
 The extra amount is 4 minutes, on

-of the Earth (23 hours, 56 min) and the average elapsed time between
+period of the Earth (23 hours, 56 min) and the average

-instance, that the stars you see at midnight in a given month have the
+that the stars you see at 11 PM in a given month have the same

-same configuration as they did at 10 PM one month earlier or 8 PM
+location with respect to the horizon as they did at 9 PM one month

 E. Tilt of Earth's Axis